sickle-in-africa/bde.intro-epidemiology/_episodes/01-introduction.md

 ---
-title: "Overview and key concepts"
+title: "Basic concepts"
 teaching: 5
 exercises: 0
 questions:
-- "What is a command shell and why would I use one?"
+- "What is epidemiology and how does it contribute to global health?"
 objectives:
-- "Explain how the shell relates to the keyboard, the screen, the operating system, and users' programs."
-- "Explain when and why command-line interfaces should be used instead of graphical interfaces."
+- "Explain the main differences between epidemiology and public health"
+- "Define a population in epidemiological terms"
+- "Differentiate between the frequency, distrubution, determinants, and control of a disease"
+- "Discuss how epidemiology can be useful for Sickle Cell Disease"
 keypoints:
-- "Explain the steps in the shell's read-run-print cycle."
 - "Most commands take options (flags) which begin with a `-`."
 - "Identify the actual command, options, and filenames in a command-line call."
 - "Explain the steps in the shell's read-run-print cycle."